Faris Ramli: Home United

 In 2016, although courted by high spending Tampines Rovers as well as Malaysia Super League clubs, Pahang and Selangor, Faris instead choose to signed for Home United for the 2016 S.League campaign after the LionsXII was disbanded following the conclusion of the 2015 MSL season.
-However, following the heights of 2015, Faris was brought down to earth by a disappointing 2016 as he was constantly plagued by injuries.
+However, Faris sustained injuries in 2016.

 Although he was once again wooed by some MSL sides, Faris chose to extend his contract with Home.
-He started the 2017 season in sensation form, scoring 3 goals in 4 appearances in the league for Home.
+He started the 2017 season scoring 3 goals in 4 appearances in the league for Home.
 He also has a further 4 goals in 6 games in the 2017 AFC Cup, helping his team become the first team to qualify for the zonal semi-finals.
-The 9–3 thrashing of Brunei DPMM has to be his best game of the season as he scored 4 and assisted another 4.
+In the 9–3 defeat of Brunei DPMM he scored 4 and assisted another 4.
 He eventually finished as the joint local top-scorer of the league with Shahril Ishak, amassing 11 goals in the league.
-In total, Faris had a standout 2017, scoring 21 goals and notching 21 assists in all competitions, earning him an S.League Player of the Year nomination.
+In total, Faris scored 21 goals and 21 assists in all competitions.
+He nominated for an S.League Player of the Year.

 PKNS

 On 5 January 2018, Faris signed a contract with Malaysia Super League club PKNS based in Shah Alam.
 He scored his first goal for his new club in a 3–4 defeat to Kedah FA.
-He had a good first season with PKNS, finishing joint-second top scorer for his team with 6 league goals to his name.
+He finished his first season as joint-second top scorer for his team with 6 league goals.